The Lone C++ Coder's Blog

 2-Minute Read

-<p>The default installation of msysgit (aka the official git client for Windows) is unfortunately built without python support.
+The default installation of msysgit (aka the official git client for Windows) is unfortunately built without python support.
 There are understandable reasons as to why this is, starting with “where the heck do I find the various python versions on Windows”.
-For me the problem was that I needed <a href="http://git-scm.com/docs/git-p4">git-p4</a> to extract some code history out of a Perforce repository and guess what, git-p4 is written in Python.
-Only solution for me was that I had…
+For me the problem was that I needed git-p4 to extract some code history out of a Perforce repository and guess what, git-p4 is written in Python.
+Only solution for me was that I had to find a way to make this work short of throwing Linux in a VM just to get a git import going.

 Timo Geusch